noiseprotocol/noise_spec/noise.md

 The default ciphersuites use SHA2-256 because:

  * SHA2 is widely available
- * SHA2-256 requires less state and produces a sufficient-sized output (32 bytes)
+ * SHA2-256 requires less state than SHA2-512 and produces a sufficient-sized output (32 bytes)

+The cipher key must be at least 256 bits because:

+ * The cipher key accumulates the DH output, so collision-resistance is desirable

 8. IPR
 =======